TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Bootstrapping/Index.rst

 calling  :php:`Bootstrap::init()` and serves as an entry point for later calling an application class, depending on several context-dependant constraints.

-Each application class registers Request Handlers to the TYPO3 Bootstrap to run a certain request type (e.g. eID or TSFE-logic, or AJAX requests in the Backend).
+Each application class registers request handlers to run a certain request type (e.g. eID or TSFE-logic, or AJAX requests in the Backend).
 Each application is handed over the class loader provided by Composer.